chrisngoyi/Post-install-config/README.md

 <img src="https://i.imgur.com/RQbXCjL.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now the Sys Admin is creating different Users, these users might be internal or external to the company.
-They will be using the Ticketing System via their Tickts.
+They will be using the Ticketing System via their Tickets.
 </p>
 <br />